 Located right in the Vistancia Community, V’s Taproom offers a variety of comfort-food favorites and a beer selection worthy of the restaurant’s name, V’s Taproom has quickly become a local favorite.
 And with Arizona’s exceptional weather, the great patio at this gem of an eatery is the perfect spot to enjoy your dinner in the spring or fall.

 City of Peoria

-The City of Peoria located in Northwest Valley has become a top cities to consider for those looking to relocate to Arizona.
+The City of Peoria located in Northwest Valley has become a top city to consider for those looking to relocate to Arizona.
 Recently WalletHub.com, a leading finance outlet, ranked Peoria, Arizona as the Ninth Least Stressed City in America.
 In addition, Yahoo Finance recently ranked Peoria, Arizona as the Number 7 Top Places to live in the US.
 These rankings are a result of Peoria having among one of the lowest crime rates in the country, a growing city economy, a 10% growth in population over the last five years and housing costs that are 14% lower than the national average.

-With an above-average median income and solid employment numbers, the most amazing part about Peoria is the relative affordability of housing there despite the booming economy.
+With an above-average median income and solid employment numbers, the most amazing part about Peoria is the relative affordability of housing despite the booming economy.
 Peoria currently boasts over 160,000 residents who enjoy the vast variety of recreation, entertainment and housing options available.